 Procurements or other commitments made by unauthorized personnel are not legal and binding upon the university and may result in a personal obligation for the individual making the procurement or commitment.

-For transactions of less than $50,000, the director of Purchasing and Business Services may make an exception and issue a confirming purchase order after the responsible employee has completed an Approval of Commitment of University Funds form, has certified that he or she has read and understood The Rule Book for Purchasing at Arizona State University, and has been advised that the fact that he or she has reviewed the rule book will be taken into consideration should there be another violation of purchasing policies and procedures.
+For transactions of less than $100,000, the chief procurement officer may make an exception and issue a confirming purchase order after the responsible employee has completed an Approval of Commitment of University Funds form, has certified that he or she has read and understood The Rule Book for Purchasing at Arizona State University, and has been advised that the fact that he or she has reviewed the rule book will be taken into consideration should there be another violation of purchasing policies and procedures.

-For transactions of $50,000 or more, the responsible employee must initiate an Approval to Issue Purchase Order form.
-This form is sent to the director of Purchasing and Business Services for a recommendation of approval or denial.
-The director of Purchasing and Business Services sends the form to the Office of General Counsel for a recommendation of approval or denial.
+For transactions of $100,000 or more, the responsible employee must initiate an Approval to Issue Purchase Order form.
+This form is sent to the chief procurement officer for a recommendation of approval or denial.
+The chief procurement officer sends the form to the Office of General Counsel for a recommendation of approval or denial.
 The form is then sent to the senior university administrator authorized to approve the transaction.
-The names of senior administrators authorized to approve this form may be obtained from the director of Purchasing and Business Services.
+The names of senior administrators authorized to approve this form may be obtained from the chief procurement officer.

 In either of the above cases, if a confirming purchase order is issued, it will contain language to provide the supplier involved with notice that this and all future procurement must comply with Arizona Board of Regents and Arizona State University procurement policies, and that all purchase orders must be issued by an authorized representative of ASU Purchasing and Business Services.